ShenShan123/CirGPS_simple/README.md

 3. position encoding,
 4. model pre-training/fine-tuning.

-CircuitGPS is built on the top of [GraphGPS](https://github.com/rampasek/GraphGPS.git), which is using [PyG](https://www.pyg.org/) and [GraphGym from PyG2](https://pytorch-geometric.readthedocs.io/en/2.0.0/notes/graphgym.html).
+CirGPS is built on the top of [GraphGPS](https://github.com/rampasek/GraphGPS.git), which is using [PyG](https://www.pyg.org/) and [GraphGym from PyG2](https://pytorch-geometric.readthedocs.io/en/2.0.0/notes/graphgym.html).
 Specifically *PyG v2.2* is required.
 To use all features backed up by GraphGPS, please go to another [repository](https://github.com/ShenShan123/CirGPS.git).